-Datu Maayun-ayun Arthur “Tiboy” Melendez, president of the clan of the Bukidnon Tribe leads the conduct of the annual Pamuhat or ritual dubbed as Panenden ta Sakub in the site in Bahada, Brgy.
-7 Malaybalay City on January 29, 2025.
+MALAYBALAY CITY (BukidnonNews.Net/24 February 2025)—Datu Maayun-ayun Arthur “Tiboy” Melendez, a clan president in the Bukidnon tribe led the annual pamuhat or ritual dubbed as Panenden ta Sakub in Bahada, Brgy.
+7 on January 29.

-Talatala quoted that once upon a time there was a man named Manlanot (bulawan sa hiruga-an yo).
-His name was derived from the word Lanot which basically means Abaca rope, which he uses as his belt to fix his scabbard or sheath.
-One day, while fixing his belt he accidentally dropped his scabbard to the river.
-He tried to save it so he dived to the water and never surfaced again.
+Indigenous folklore points to a man named Manlanot who accidentally dropped his scabbard to the river.
+He dived to the water to save it and never surfaced again.
 His family searched and never found him.
 Since then, the people called the place Sakub in memory of Manlanot who sacrificed his life to be the “Alambiton” or watcher of the place, together with other elders.

-As the time goes by, some of the people who have special needs for any occasion come to Sakub, put up a Bangkasu (bamboo altar).
-They offer three silver coins, three eggs, and an Apog (betel leaf).
-Accounts said the offerers wshes were granted the following day.
+As the time goes by, some of the people who have special needs for any occasion come to Sakub, put up a bangkasu (bamboo altar).
+They offer three silver coins, three eggs, and an apog (betel leaf).
+Accounts said the offerers’ wishes were granted the following day.

 Datu Maayun-ayun Arthur “Tiboy” Melendez during the ritual